tstohn/ESGI.documentation/_docs/software-overview.md

 # Software Overview

-ESGI is a debarcoding tool with features allowing for insertions, deletions, barcodes of varying length, and simultaneous alignment.
+ESGI is a debarcoding tool for single cell data consisting of two components: **demultiplex** and **count**.
+Demultiplex assigns reads to their barcode encoded cell and feature of origin and count is used to generate the final single-cell feature count matrix.
+These tools can be runned separately or together as **ESGI**.

 ## Demultiplex
-Identify generic barcodes within sequencing reads and assign each read to its corresponding category - like individual cells or modality specific features.
-After demultiplexing all barcodes, with allowing for mismatches, RNA sequencing reads can be passed to the **STAR** alignment tool, and **annotate** appends STAR-derived genomic-information to the output.
+Demultiplex is used to identify generic barcodes within sequencing reads and assigns each read to its corresponding category - such as individual cells or modality specific features.
+As input is requires a file specifying the barcode structure, consisting of multiple barcode patterns, and the number of mismatches allowed for per pattern.
+The tool also allows for demultiplexing of RNA sequencing reads, which are passed to the **STAR** alignment tool, after which **annotatte** appends STAR-derived genomic-information to the output.

-## Input:
+## Generic barcode sequences:
-To run demultiplex with generic barcode sequences, you need the following input files:
+To demultiplex generic barcode sequences, you need the following input files:
 - **input (fastq.gz):** single-end or forward read FASTQ file
 - **reverse (fastq.gz):** reverse read FASTQ file
-- **bardcodePatternsFile (.txt):** A text file describing the barcode architecture of your reads.
-It uses bracket-enclodes sequence substrings to define where barcodes appear in the read. each bracket contains a comma separated list of possible barcodes for that position, and these barcodes may vary in length.
+- **bardcodePatternsFile (.txt):** A text file describing the barcode- structure of your reads.
+It uses bracket-enclodes sequence substrings to define where barcodes appear in the read.
+Each bracket contains a comma separated list of possible barcodes for that position, and these barcodes may vary in length.
 - **mismatchfile (.txt):** A text file specifying the number of allowed mismatches for each bracket-enclosed substring.
 Provide a comma-separated list of integers, one for each substring in the barcode pattern.

 Example with an architecture of six sequence substrings: